bmth-arg-wiki/bmth-arg-wiki.github.io/index.md

 The [webpage](https://www.multidimensionalnavigator8.help/index-desktop.html) for the ARG can be found provides the bulk of what we know about the Nex Gen lore.

 The wiki also covers [the webpage](pages/website/website) itself and the different software on it.
-The serial number on the side of M8's head on the album cover is the code you will need to get into the website.
+The serial number on the side of M8's head on the album cover is the code you will need to get into the website: 93934521.

 ![Image of band cards included with certain physical releases.](https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/characters/band-cards.png)